-The Federal Court of Appeal is expected to hear two challenges to federal climate policy this year: the La Rose claim, brought by a group of 15 children and youth from across Canada, and the Misdzi Yikh claim, brought by two houses of the Wet'suwet'en First Nations.
+The Federal Court of Appeal ("FCA") recently heard two challenges to federal climate policy: the La Rose claim, brought by a group of 15 children and youth from across Canada, and the Misdzi Yikh claim, brought by two houses of the Wet'suwet'en First Nations.
 In both claims, the plaintiffs alleged that the federal government's approach to climate change infringes on their constitutional rights.
 The plaintiffs did not specify any particular regulations and statutes; instead, they claimed that Canada's overall approach to climate change is deficient.
 In 2020, the Federal Court rejected both claims without leave to amend on the grounds that they were not justiciable.

-However, the Federal Court of Appeal disagreed at least in part-holding that the claimants' section 7 claims could proceed, while their section 15 claims could not.
+However, the FCA disagreed, at least in part, holding that the claimants' section 7 claims could proceed, while their section 15 claims could not.
 The Court held that the section 7 claims were linked to Canada's failure to meet its commitments under the Paris Agreement, which were later ratified by Parliament.
-The Federal Court of Appeal seemingly opened the door to further environment-related Charter challenges, explaining that while the claims were "novel," they were not doomed to fail: "The law is not static and unchanging-actions that were deemed hopeless yesterday may succeed tomorrow."
-The Court noted that the effects of climate change are widespread grave, and disproportionately threaten Indigenous communities and youth; climate change might thus constitute the "special circumstances" necessary to establish positive rights under section 7 of the Charter.
+The FCA seemingly opened the door to further environment-related Charter challenges, explaining that while the claims were "novel," they were not doomed to fail: "The law is not static and unchanging - actions that were deemed hopeless yesterday may succeed tomorrow."
+The Court noted that the effects of climate change are widespread and grave, and disproportionately threaten

+Indigenous communities and youth; climate change might thus constitute the "special circumstances" necessary to establish positive rights under section 7 of the Charter.